bandaloo/gpu-games-of-lives/README.md

-# Game of Life on the GPU
+# Games of Lives Maker

-This is a modularized version of the game of life tutorial created by Charlie Roberts.
-It also includes type information in jsdoc comments.
+This is a web toy for making cellular automata.
+It provides shareable links and runs on the GPU.

 For budo, do `npm start`